RaulPPelaez/superpunto/README.md

 SFML/Modern OpenGL clone of mrevenga's SDL punto ( http://punto.sourceforge.net/ )

 #COMPILATION
+Run the Makefile using $ make

-Run the Makefile.
-You can define STATIC to include all the dependencies in the executable (-DSTATIC)
+Additionally you can define STATIC to include all the dependencies in the executable (-DSTATIC=yes).
+However, this option is not currently tested and is only recommended for distribution.

 Dependencies: